Prompt for Extraction? PAIE: Prompting Argument Interaction for Event Argument Extraction: Dataset and Model

-We introduce classical Hungarian algorithm~\cite{kuhn1955hungarian} for efficient optimal assignment.
-In Eq.\ref{eq: hungarian}, $N$ is chosen to the minimum value between $m$ and $n$, if length of ground truth spans $n$ is larger than number of candidates $n$, only the optimally matched gold spans are used for loss calculation.
-Inversely, we will insert $(0,0)$ to golden answer set to represent a ``no answer" case.
-The $(0,0)$ span can penalize the over-confidence of span predictions.
+We introduce the classical Hungarian algorithm~\cite{kuhn1955hungarian} for efficient optimal assignment.
+In Eq.\ref{eq: hungarian}, $N$ is chosen to the minimum value between $m$ and $n$.
+If the number of candidate spans $m$ is larger than the number of ground truth span $n$, we will pad $(0,0)$ representing no arguments to the golden answer set.
+Otherwise, we only select the optimally matched gold spans for bipartite matching loss calculation.

-After finding the optimal assignment, we calculate span loss for all paired matches.
-The cross entropy between the start/end logits and the ground truth span is formulated as:

-In Eq.\ref{eq: bipartite loss}, we show the loss under an argument role $r$ of a datum instance $k$, $p_{\hat \sigma(i)}^{s}$ stands for an optimally assigned prediction for current gold start span index $s_{i}$.
-Then follow the equation describe the total loss of the model:

-The full model can be optimized in an end-to-end manner.
+After finding the optimal assignment $\hat{\sigma}$, we align each ground truth span in $y_r$ and each predicted span in $\hat{y}_r$ according to the matching result and then calculate probabilities where the start/end positions locate about role slot $k$.
+Note that we use the logit distribution of $\hat{\sigma}(k)$ rather than $k$, which is different from Eq.~\ref{eq: softmax without bipartite} without bipartite matching:

+Given $p_k^{(start)}$ and $p_k^{(end)}$ obtained by Eq.~\ref{eq: softmax with bipa}, we follow the same loss function in Eq.~\ref{eq: loss} during training process.
 The bipartite matching is only applied in training.
-For inference, the model will output all non-zero spans with corresponding argument role as predictions.
+For inference, the model will output all non-zero spans with corresponding argument roles as predictions.